 2) (a) Approval of the Agenda

-MOVED BY Councillor Hector Thibaut and SECONDED BY Councillor Carl Deveau that the proposed agenda be approved as presented.
+MOVED BY Councillor Danny Hill and SECONDED BY Councillor Hector Thibault that the proposed agenda be approved as circulated.

 (b) Declaration of conflict of interest

 Warden Ronnie LeBlanc asked for any declarations of conflict of interest.

 4)Adoption of the Minutes from Previous Council Meetings